PetrilloAtWork/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

 **[D]** In general, the use of `auto` is **discouraged**

+TODO - agree, but we have quite a few dubious `auto`s in the examples in this very document.
+Let's practice what we preach

 **[S]** The `auto` keyword can be safely used when the underlying type is _obvious_ from the code in the same line or the previous one.
   In doubt, spell the type out instead.